Skip to main content

 Troubleshooting

-Verify that your service account (BigQuery) or Snowflake user has the minimum permissions listed above.
+Verify that your service account (BigQuery / Google Sheets) or Snowflake user has the minimum permissions listed above.
 For BigQuery, ensure both BigQuery Data Editor and BigQuery Job User roles are assigned.
 For Snowflake, confirm the role grants include USAGE on the warehouse, database, and schema.
+For Google Sheets, confirm the spreadsheet is shared with the service account email as an Editor.

 Minoa creates the target table on the first export run.
 Ensure your credentials have CREATE TABLE permission on the target dataset (BigQuery) or schema (Snowflake).
 If the table already exists with a different schema, the export may fail — drop or rename the existing table and let Minoa recreate it.